 Books and Magazines

 - Golden Gate Gardening by Pam Peirce and Western Garden Book by Sunset Magazine are two mainstays of San Francisco gardening literature.

 - Modern Farmer, Rodale’s Organic Gardening, and Urban Farmer are three good magazine sources of information.

 Many gardens, especially on private property, will need some basic liability insurance.
-Look at these three resources for more information on garden insurance.
+Look at these resources for more information on garden insurance.

 If your garden would like to apply for grants or accept donations, you could consider becoming your own nonprofit or becoming fiscally sponsored.
 SF Parks Alliance sponsors many gardens in the city and this great resource from Community Law Center helps talk about the process.

 - Mycological Society of San Francisco knows everything mushroom-related.

 - Education Outside (SF specific) and Edible Schoolyard have lots of good schoolyard greening and garden resources.